 The Student Organization Forum (SOF) is the representative body for registered student organizations within SOC.
 Its primary functions include:

 - Oversee the allocation of funds to registered student organizations.

 - Manage communication of University-wide policies to student organization officers, and exchange information among organizations.

 - Maintain and promote usage of OrgSync.

 - Encourage and promote participation in University-wide activities.

 - Provide leadership development and growth opportunities to student organization members.

 - Advise and make recommendations related to student organization issues.

-SOF has oversight of six key areas:
+SOC has oversight of six key areas:

 - Registered student organizations